M1racle-Heen/CDEKBackend-Task/README.md

 # CDEKBackend-Task
 This is library for CDEK
-in main.go file you can find using of this library
+in main.go file you can find out one of the options to use this library

 How to get start:
   1. go get github.com/M1racle-Heen/CDEKBackend-Task/